nielsenbe/Spark-Wiki-Parser/README.md

 * Parsing < ref > tags can be slow.
   * Sweble does not have logic for pulling out citation templates from a < ref > tag.
   * Reparsing the tag contents will increase overall execution time.
-  * If this information isn't needed, then it is recommended that parseRefTags be set to false in WkpParserConfiguration.
+  * If this information(references) isn't needed, then it is recommended that parseRefTags be set to false in WkpParserConfiguration.